ahmedirfanp/ahmedirfanp/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a software Engineer responsible for Data Integration.
 My Current Employer is Buck a century old Human Resource and Actuarial firm.
-- 🌱 I’m currently taking baby steps towards becoming a Data Wizard( a term I come up with indicates one who specializes in Data Analysis, Data Engineering and Data Science)
+- 🌱 I’m currently taking baby steps towards becoming a Data Engineer
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...